 Update: Top iPhone and iPad Apps for Lawyers

 In January, we unveiled National Purchasing Partners and Verizon’s list of the top iPhone and iPad apps being used by lawyers at the start of 2012—the “first annual.”
-Since things move swiftly in the apps world, we asked for an update—who can wait a year?—and here it is: NPP has compiled a bonus download just for us with updated descriptions and links to more than 40 of the most popular iPhone and iPad apps for lawyers—organized by trial and pretrial apps, legal reference apps and apps to aid your productivity.
+Since things move swiftly in the apps world, we asked for an update—who can wait a year?—and here it is: NPP has compiled a bonus download with updated descriptions and links to more than 40 of the most popular iPhone and iPad apps for lawyers—organized by trial and pretrial apps, legal reference apps and apps to aid your productivity.

 Just a Taste: The 10 Most Popular Apps